shapeblue/hackerbook/cloudstack/hack/spec.md

 Background task: Run based on GC interval and scan coffees across all accounts and remove coffee that have exceeded the coffee TTL interval.

+### Pluggable CoffeeMaker

+Implement a framework that allows plugin creation based on a `CoffeeMaker` interface that implements a `brew()` method.
+Implement two plugins with at least one as a separate maven project.

+### IPC and RPC

+On creation of any new CloudStack account, a fresh default coffee must be created and on removal of an account all coffees of that account must be purged.
+On coffee creation and removal, events must be emitted.

+TODO: use of message bus

+RPC: KVM plugin?

-Usage record:
+### Coffee Usage

 - Introduce a new coffee usage record type
 - Create usage records for coffee per account, introduce a new helper table
 - The usage record should have the coffee quantity per account aggregate by offering with start/end datetime

-### Framework and Brewing Plugins

-The framework should create a `CoffeeMaker` interface that implements a `brew()` method.
-The plugins can be implemented

-### IPC

-On creation of any new CloudStack account, a fresh default coffee must be created and on removal of an account all coffees of that account must be purged.
-On coffee creation and removal, events must be emitted.

-### RPC
+### UI

-KVM plugin?
+The feature should be implemented as a UI plugin which shows up as a new `coffee` tab in the UI.
+In the tab, users should see a table of coffee orders with name, offering, size and state.
+On clicking a coffee, it should show a details tab.
+The UI should provide appropriate buttons to create, update and remove coffee.

 ### Testing